jrwmacedo/BinaryTree/README.md

 # API
 We have two configurations to run
   - Docker - It will run the Game API into a docker container (It is necessary to have the docker desktop installed)
-  - GameAPI - It will run the Game API out of a docker container
+  - GameAPI - It will run the Game API outside the docker container